julbyk/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The data set for the personal movement analysis is loaded, and processed into data frame for future analysis.
-Additionally the new column is created that stores date and time information into the date-time format.
+The dataset for the personal movement analysis is loaded, and processed into data frame for future analysis.
+Additionally the new column is created that stores date and time information in date-time format.

 ```r